hgeri95/async-spring-security-demo/README.md

 for a long time in production as well.

-But there is a closed ticket in Spring Security GitHub, where you can read about a discussion why this is not a solution, when you are using ThreadPool. (https://github.com/spring-projects/spring-security/issues/6856) This is pretty interesting, but a bit hard to understand.
+But there is a closed ticket in Spring Security GitHub, where you can read about a discussion why this is not a solution, when you are using ThreadPool as well. (https://github.com/spring-projects/spring-security/issues/6856) This is pretty interesting, but a bit hard to understand.
 And I never read any Spring documentation, which mentioned such a problem.

-As my primary school math teacher said "Until you cannot prove something, I don't believe it", so I started to look the spring implementation.
+So I started to look into the spring implementation.
 Without going into the details I found, that the mentioned strategy and the DelegatingSecurityContextAsyncTaskExecutor doing two different things.
 The MODE_INHERITABLETHREADLOCAL strategy clears the context, when you call the SecurityContextHolder.clearContext() method.
-While the DelegatingSecurityContextAsyncTaskExecutor calls the clearContext() after an execution was finished.
+While the DelegatingSecurityContextAsyncTaskExecutor calls the clearContext() after an execution is finished.
 Based on this
-I had a theory that the mentioned problem in the ticket is a real problem, because in some cases the ThreadPoll will contain Threads, where the SecurityContext is already set for a user and it's not cleared.
+I had a theory that the mentioned problem in the ticket is a real problem, because in some cases the ThreadPool will contain Threads, where the SecurityContext is already set for a user and it's not cleared, so it can cause some mess.
 In the next chapter, I will show you a basic example how I reproduced the issue and tried out different solutions.

 ## Test and prove